NVIDIA Corporation (NVDA) Stock Analysis

 What does NVIDIA Corporation do?

-NVIDIA operates through two main segments: Compute & Networking, which generates revenue from data center accelerated computing platforms, AI software solutions, and automotive autonomous vehicle technology; and Graphics, which serves gaming, professional workstations, and enterprise visualization markets.
-The company sells through OEMs, cloud service providers, system integrators, and automotive manufacturers globally.
-Its primary revenue driver is the Compute & Networking segment, which has expanded rapidly as enterprises scale AI infrastructure.
+NVIDIA generates revenue through two primary segments: Compute & Networking, which supplies data center accelerated computing platforms, AI software solutions, and automotive autonomous vehicle technology; and Graphics, which produces GeForce GPUs for gaming and consumer PCs, as well as Quadro/RTX GPUs for enterprise workstations.
+The company sells through original equipment manufacturers, cloud service providers, system integrators, and automotive suppliers globally.
+Its gross margin of 74.1% and operating margin of 66.0% reflect strong pricing power and operational efficiency in high-demand AI infrastructure markets.

 Bull case

-• Current ratio of 3.44 and quick ratio of 2.14 indicate robust liquidity and financial flexibility to fund R&D, capital expenditures, and potential shareholder returns.
+- ✓Current ratio of 3.44 and quick ratio of 2.14 show strong liquidity and financial flexibility to fund R&D, acquisitions, or shareholder returns.

 Bear case